Kong/lua-resty-worker-events/README.markdown

 This method can be called repeatedly to update the settings, except for the `shm` value which cannot be changed after the initial configuration.

+NOTE: the `wait_interval` is executed using the `ngx.sleep` function.
+In contexts where this function is not available (eg. `init_worker`) it will execute a busy-wait to execute the delay.

 [Back to TOC](#table-of-contents)

 configured